Bears-R-Us/arkouda/pydoc/setup/BUILD.md

 If you have not yet installed the Arkouda client and prerequisites, please follow the directions in the [Installation Section](install_menu.rst) before proceeding with this build.

-## Environment Variables

-In order to build the server executable, some environment variables need to be configured.
-For a full list, please refer to [Environment Section](../ENVIRONMENT.md).

 ## Dependency Configuration

 Dependencies can be configured with a package manager like `Anaconda` or manually.